-Complying with the California Consumer Privacy Act in 5 (more or less) Not So Easy Steps: Part 1 – the Data Map
+Complying with the California Consumer Privacy Act in 5 (more or less) Not So Easy Steps: Part 2 – the Breach Response Plan

 Complying with the California Consumer Privacy Act in 5 (more or less) Not So Easy Steps